 Every weapon in the game has 2 separate skill trees, and each one of the skill trees has a selection of active abilities, passive modifiers, and bonuses that are exclusive to that weapon that can be specced into as you progress down the skill trees.

+Earning Mastery Points for each weapon is a key part of New World Character Progression.
 It’s important to point out here that each weapon maxes out at level 20, and each weapon has a total of 19 abilities on each tree, totaling 38 abilities.
 This means that you can not learn every skill the weapon has to offer and will have to choose which abilities you want in your build.

-You are not limited to going down one tree or the other, so you could decide to put, for example, in the hatchet weapon mastery trees, 10 points into the berserk tree and 10 points into the throwing tree if you wanted to go that route.
+You are not limited to going down one tree or the other, so you could decide to put, for example, in the hatchet weapon mastery trees, 10 points into the berserk tree and 9 points into the throwing tree if you wanted to go that route.

 Each tree within a weapon mastery has 3 active abilities.
 You can equip 2 weapons, and switch between those weapons in combat.
 This gives you 6 active abilities to cycle through during combat, with each having a separate cooldown.

-If you spec into something you don’t like or want to change your build later on, you can respec the entire mastery tree by paying a respec fee using Azoth.
+If you spec into something you don’t like or want to change your build, later on, you can respec the entire mastery tree by paying a respec fee using Azoth.

-Gathering is broken down into 5 different skill lines which include fishing, mining, skinning, logging, and harvesting.
+New World Gathering is broken down into 5 different skill lines which include fishing, mining, skinning, logging, and harvesting.
 To progress, or level up a gathering skill you simply have to use that particular skill.
 The more you use it the better you become at performing that task.
 If you want to know more about gathering visit our gathering guide.